ethanagb/BurgeLab/notebook.md

 - Redo peak calling w/ control
 - make plan for how to count where the enhancers are positioned in the introns.

+---

+## 13 Feb

+### Ideas

+- Liu paper says they called ~98,000 peaks but I only called 6800.
+Need to figure out what's going on with that.
+- Try to use input library as a control and see if that calls more peaks?
+Paper doesn't specify the parameters used at all other than q=0.05
+- probably need some python script to count peaks that are within intron boundaries

+### Accomplished
+- make plan for how to count where the enhancers are positioned in the introns.
+-

+### In Progress

+### To Do
+- Redo peak calling w/ control

+---

+## 14 Feb

+### Ideas

+### Accomplished
+- submitted alignments for input library
+-

+### In Progress
+- still trying to figure out the peak number mess

+### To Do
+- Redo peak calling w/ control

+---

+## 15 Feb

+### Ideas

+### Accomplished
+- tried a bunch of different peak calling parameters, still not able to replicate.

+### In Progress

+### To Do
+- Redo peak calling w/ control

+---

+## 16 Feb

+### Ideas
+-scour their supplements for a list of enhancers

+### Accomplished
+- recreated a list of their called enhancers and am now using that while trying to reproduce teh data
+- Wrote script to calculate where in intron enhancer sequences fall

+### In Progress
+- debugging
+- still trying to reproduce their peak calling results...

+### To Do

+---

+## 19 Feb

+### Ideas

+### Accomplished

+### In Progress

+### To Do

+---